sportsracer/scandelbrot/README.md

 ## Usage

-Requires `sbt`.
+* Requires `sbt`.
 Start program with `sbt run`.
-Click anywhere in the image to zoom in.
-Hit space to toggle different colorization methods.
+* Click anywhere in the image to zoom in, click right to zoom out.
+* Hit _space_ to toggle different colorization methods.
+* Press _enter_ to save a screenshot of the current view in higher resolution.

 ## Development